jalama/drupdates/README.md

 Drupdates
 ===========
-Scripts use to maintain various web sites, specifically Drupal sites using Drush
+Scripts to maintain web sites code bases, specifically Drupal sites using Drush

+This script performs 4 major functions (ie phases):

+1.)
+Builds a site's directory form a Git repository.
+2.)
+Updates the site using drush pm-update, default to security update only.
+3.)
+Will Submit a deployment ticket for the updated codebase.
+4.)
+Report on the site(s) it attempted to update.

 Installation
 ============